 The antennae are also sensitive to vibrations.
 They contain an organ known as the Johnston's organ.
-This organ can detect sound vibrations and air currents.
-It's also sensitive to deflection due to gravity.
+This structure can detect sound vibrations and air currents.
+In addition, it's sensitive to deflection due to gravity.

 The compound eyes contain many lenses.
 The insect's brain combines the information from each lens to make a single image.
 The image is less detailed than the one that we would see, but the blow fly's eye is much better at detecting movement.

 Blow flies do have a heart that pumps blood, although it has a very different structure from our heart.
-A fly heart consists of a series of expanded chambers in a blood vessel.
+A fly's heart consists of a series of expanded chambers in a blood vessel.

-The blow fly's circulatory system is classified as an open system instead of a closed system.
-In an open system, the blood travels freely through the body cavities for much of its journey around the body instead of travelling inside blood vessels.
+The insect's circulatory system is classified as an open system instead of a closed one.
+In an open system, the blood travels through the body cavity for much of its journey around the body instead of travelling inside blood vessels.
+The cavity that it travels through is called the hemocoel.
 Insect "blood" is technically known as hemolymph.
-It doesn't contain red blood cells or hemoglobin and is either colourless or a pale yellow or green colour.
+It doesn't contain red blood cells or hemoglobin as our blood does and is either colourless or a pale yellow or pale green colour.

 Adult blow flies feed on carrion (dead and decaying animal flesh).
 They release digestive enzymes into the food and then absorb it.
-Blow flies also drink plant nectar.
+The insects also drink plant nectar.

 A female blow fly deposits her eggs on the bodies of dead animals, animal feces, garbage, or even wounds on living animals, especially if the wounds are bloody.
 The eggs may also be laid on uninjured but damp areas of an animal's body, such as regions where hair is soaked with feces or urine.

-The female lays around 150 to 200 white or yellow eggs which look like grains of rice.
+The female lays around 150 to 200 white or yellow eggs, which look like grains of rice.
 The eggs hatch quickly—sometimes in less than a day—and release white, wriggling larvae (maggots) that resemble worms.
 The larvae form a group known as a "maggot mass", which is shown in the video below.
 When the maggots find food, they grab hold of it with a hook-like structure and secrete digestive enzymes into the food.
-The liquified food is then drunk.
+The liquefied food is then drunk.

 - The egg hatches in about 24 hours.